mnguyen0226/personal_site_v2/content/posts/java_fundamentals_3/post.md

 ## Unit Testing Frameworks
 There are some unit-testing frameworks, such as: JUnit (Java), NUnit (.NET), PyUnit (Python), CppUnit (C++) or OCUnit (Objective-C).
 Although there are different frameworks, they all have the same idea.

-### JUnit for unit testing and test-driven development
+### JUnit For Unit Testing & Test-Driven Development
 Unit tests are ultimately the best way to capture class-level and method-level requirements.
 Once the tests match the requirements, code can be developed to pass the tests.
 Unit tests aren't the only kinds of tests; many other kinds are generally required as well

 JUnit is by far the most common way to formally write unit tests for Java code.
 There are many advantages to the formal approach of JUnit: